-o Sections 0326 through 0349 of this Manual set forth the policies and procedures which govern Medical Assistance eligibility for families with dependent children, poverty level children, pregnant women, and children in foster care.

-- o Sections 0376 through 0398 of the Manual set forth policies and procedures to determine Medical Assistance eligibility for Aged, Blind, or Disabled individuals or couples living in community settings (SSI-Related cases) are set forth in Sections 0350 through 0374. - o Sections 0376 through 0398 of the Manual set forth policies and procedures to determine Medical Assistance eligibility and Medical Assistance payment for services to institutionalized individuals.
+- o Sections 0326 through 0350 set forth the policies and procedures which govern Medical Assistance eligibility for families with dependent children, poverty level children, pregnant women, and children in foster care. - o Sections 0351 through 0374 set forth policies and procedures to determine Medical Assistance eligibility for Aged, Blind, or Disabled individuals or couples living in community settings (SSI-Related cases). - o Sections 0376 through 0399 set forth policies and procedures to determine Medical Assistance eligibility and Medical Assistance payment for services to institutionalized individuals.
 Institutionalized persons in this context refers to individuals who reside in institutional settings, or who receive home and community based services under a Waiver.

-0300.40 Procedure for Imposing Admin Sanctions
+0300.40 Procedure for Imposing Administrative Sanctions